khadas/android_tools_repohooks/README.md

   other modules exist locally to verify their API.
 We can support this case by doing a full checkout of the repo in a temp dir, but this can slow things down a lot.
 Will need to consider a `PREUPLOAD.cfg` knob.
-* We need to add `cpplint` and `pylint` tools to the AOSP manifest and use those local copies instead of relying on versions that are in $PATH.
+* We need to add `pylint` tool to the AOSP manifest and use that local copy instead of relying on the version that is in $PATH.
 * `clang-format` diffs each change against the current working tree.
 This works well if a single change is being uploaded, but if multiple commits are being uploaded, later commits in the chain will have false positives.